-(1) Stormwater runoff from the development site must be treated for water quality prior to discharge from the development site in accordance with the stormwater quality treatment standards and criteria provided in the stormwater management manual.
+(1) Stormwater runoff from the development site must be treated for water quality prior to discharge from the development site in accordance with the stormwater treatment standards and criteria provided in the manual.

-(2) Stormwater quality treatment shall be achieved through the use of one or more stormwater management facilities that are designed and constructed in accordance with the criteria, guidance, and specifications provided in the stormwater management manual.
+(2) Water quality treatment shall be achieved through the use of one or more structural and/or nonstructural SCMs that are designed and constructed in accordance with the critería, guidance, and specifications provided in the manual.

-(3) Stormwater quality control methods, designs or technologies not provided in the stormwater management manual may be submitted for approval if it is proven that such alternatives will meet or exceed the water quality control requirements set forth in the manual and this chapter.
-Certification of pollutant removal efficiency by an independent agency, as identified in the manual, may be required.
+(3) Stormwater quality control methods, designs or technologies not provided in the manual may be submitted for approval if it is proven that such alternatives will meet or exceed the water quality control requirements set forth in the manual and this chapter.

-(4) Stormwater management facilities shall not be installed within public rights-of-way or on public property without prior approval of the director.
+(4) SCMs shall not be installed within public rights-of-way or on public property without prior approval of the director.

-(b) All developments that must submit a plan may be required to additionally provide downstream channel protection using the design criteria and guidance provided in the manual.
+(b) All developments that must submit a plan shall provide downstream channel protection using the design criteria and guidance provided in section 3.4 of the manual.

-(c) All developments that must submit a plan shall provide a downstream impact analysis addressing overbank flood control as set forth in the stormwater management manual.
+(c) All developments that must submit a plan shall provide a downstream impact analysis addressing overbank flood control in accordance with section 3.5 of the manual.

-(d) All developments that must submit a plan shall establish, protect, and maintain a buffer zone, as set forth in the stormwater management manual.
+(d) All developments that must submit a plan shall establish, protect and maintain a buffer zone, in accordance with the policies criteria and guidance set forth in the manual.
 Exemptions from this requirement are as follows: